- Data Infographics

 Citation: Washington DM, Paasche-Orlow MK, Liebschutz JM .
 Promoting progress or propagating problems: strategic plans and the advancement of academic faculty diversity in U.S. medical schools.
 J Natl Med Assoc 2017 Summer;109(2):72-78. doi: 10.1016/j.jnma.2016.10.001..

-Keywords: Education: Curriculum, Racial / Ethnic Minorities, Workforce
+Keywords: Education: Curriculum, Racial and Ethnic Minorities, Workforce

 Rinke ML, Mock CK, Persing NM

 The Armstrong Institute Resident/Fellow Scholars: a multispecialty curriculum to train future leaders in patient safety and quality improvement.

 The purpose of the study was to determine if a year-long, multispecialty resident and fellow quality improvement (QI) curriculum was feasible and led to improvements in QI beliefs and self-reported behaviors.

 Citation: Rinke ML, Mock CK, Persing NM .
 The Armstrong Institute Resident/Fellow Scholars: a multispecialty curriculum to train future leaders in patient safety and quality improvement.
 Am J Med Qual 2016 May;31(3):224-32. doi: 10.1177/1062860614568523..

 Keywords: Education: Continuing Medical Education, Education: Curriculum, Patient Safety, Quality Improvement

 Placing faculty development front and center in a multisite educational initiative: lessons from the I-PASS Handoff study.